grame-cncm/faust/documentation/faust-manual/src/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by MIDI CC 11.
-The UI element receive and send CC 11 values on channel 2.
+In the following example, the frequency of a sawtooth wave oscillator is controlled by values attached to `Control change 11` messages received on channel 2.
 When CC11=0, then the frequency is 200Hz, when CC11=127, then the frequency is 1000Hz.

 <!-- faust-run -->